NathanDavisBarrett/learning-vue-cli/tutorials/lesson2.md

 Note, I have shortened the template component so it is easier to view here.

-In the `template` section, we can access the `msg` property that was given to us as an attribute in the `template` of `Home.vue`.
+In the `template` section, this component can access the `msg` property that was given to it as an attribute in the `template` of `Home.vue`.

-In the `script` section, we define the name of the component and list the properties in a `props` object.
-The names of properties listed here have to match the names given as attributes by a parent component.
+The `script` section  defines the name of the component and lists the properties in a `props` object.
+The properties represent the data passed to this component by a parent.
+The names of properties have to match the names given as attributes by a parent component.
 So `msg` here is the same as `msg` in the template and `msg` used in the template of `Home.vue`.

-In the `style` section, we can place any CSS styles.
+The `style` section contains any CSS styles this component needs.
 If the style uses `scoped` then the CSS is limited to only this component or view.
 If the `scoped` keyword is missing, then the styles are globally applied.
 I recommend using `scoped` in all components and putting global styles in `App.vue`.